 Probably most well known for the advertising campaign featuring Johnny Depp, Dior Sauvage was released in 2015.
-In this review, we’ll be using the Bespoke Unit Fragrance Formula in order to give it a full evaluation.
+As such, we’ll be using the Bespoke Unit Fragrance Formula in order to give it a full evaluation.

 - Brand: Dior